rans26/rans26/README.md

 #### Passionate about Clean Code and Effective Testing

 Welcome to my GitHub!
-Here, you can explore my coding projects, automation testing setups, and even a few design portfolios.
+Here, you can explore my coding projects, automation testing setups.
 I'm passionate about writing clean, maintainable code and creating user-centric designs.
 Currently, I'm diving deeper into Java and Software Quality Assurance (SQA).

 ## 🔧 Technologies & Tools